 - Water: There is no drinking water source between Hilltop and Supai village.
 Take a lot of water for your hike to Havasu Falls.

-Hike to Havasu Falls is one of our most beautiful backpack hikes.
+A hike to Havasu Falls is one of our most beautiful backpack hikes.
 The 10-mile one-way hike, thanks to the excellent preparation and packaging of essential equipment, was a great adventure.
-Lucky Chris had been to Havasu twice before.
-Thanks to his experience, we had a wonderful time together, too.
-And we share this experience with you.

 First of all, do not overpack yourself.
 Pack as light as possible.
 Take the most necessary things.
 You can check our detailed Havasupai Packing List, which helps you prepare correctly for your hike to Havasu Falls.
 And you will choose only essential and must-have items.
 Hiking poles are helpful to stabilize on the rocks and the switchbacks during this long hike.
-Comfortable trekking boots are a must-have for hiking on this terrain.
-Backpack with a hip belt will be necessary because you have to pack camping gear in it, including your food.
+Comfortable trekking boots or hiking closed-toe sandals with are a must-have for hiking on this terrain.
+A backpack with a hip belt (our choice is Deuter, which was perfect for this hike) will be necessary because you have to pack camping gear in it and food.

-Above all, for the hike to Havasu Falls, take a lot of water, minimum a gallon per person if you start your trek before sunrise, and even 1,5 gallons or more if you start later.
+Above all, for the hike to Havasu Falls, take a lot of water, a minimum of a gallon per person if you start your trek before sunrise, and even 1,5 gallons or more if you start later.
+So, take a large water reservoir.
+Remember to stay hydrated a few days before the hike.
 Take also highly nutritious snacks.
 Besides, eat nutritious foods before and during your hike to and from Havasupai.
-You need the salt to retain water in this extremely dry environment.
+You need salt to retain water in this extremely dry environment.
 Proper hydration is most important in this hike through the desert.
 You are responsible for your safety, so check our advice before you go.

 Where is Havasu Falls Trailhead?

-It’s not easy to get to Havasu Falls Trailhead.
-Havasu Falls are on the Havasupai Indian Reservation on the Southern Rim of Grand Canyon, northwestern Arizona.
-But this area is not within the boundaries of Grand Canyon National Park.
+Peach Springs and Kingman, Arizona, are the nearest towns to the Havasu Falls trailhead, which is known as Hualapai Hilltop Parking Lot.
 The Havasu Falls Trailhead starts at the Hualapai Hilltop Parking Lot (located at the end of BIA Road 18).
 Indian Road 18 is paved – but is a wide range with many animals crossing the road, so drive carefully, especially at night.
-The Hilltop is the location of a helipad for human and supply delivery to and from Supai village, too.
+The Hilltop is the location of a helipad for humans and supplies delivery to and from Supai village, too.

-What is the closest airport to Havasu Falls Trailhead?
+What is the closest airport to Havasu Falls Trailhead (Hualapai Hilltop)?

 - Phoenix, Arizona.
 The driving distance from Phoenix, Arizona, to the Hualapai Hilltop trailhead is 260 miles (approximately 4.5-5.5 hours of driving).